Greetings from Bellevue.

 • 2024.05: The proposed dataset to evaluate active recognition has been made publicly available!
 Please refer to the page for details.

 • 2024.04: ย ๐ŸŽ‰ I have successfully defended my Ph.D.!
 I would like to extend my gratitude to my committee: Prof. Ying Wu, Prof. Qi Zhu, and Prof. Thrasos N. Pappas.
-And I will join Amazon Robotics as an Applied Scientist this summer!
+And I will join Amazon as an Applied Scientist this summer!

 • 2024.02: ย ๐ŸŽ‰ Two papers on active recognition for embodied agents have been accepted by CVPR 2024!
 Thanks to all my collaborators!